TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/overview.md

 ## Getting started

 Tyk Streams is currently in the [Lab Release]({{<ref "developer-support/special-releases-and-features/lab-releases">}}) phase, and we'd love for you to try it out.
-Click the button to get to sign up and take it for a spin:
+Click the button to sign up and take it for a spin:
 {{< button_left href="https://survey.hsforms.com/1ItPCBg-_Tre8WFJZL4pp6Q3ifmg" color="green" content="Get started with Tyk Streams" >}}

 ---